fci525/perl-exonframes/README.md

 ### COPYRIGHT AND LICENCE

-Copyright (C) 2014 by Andrew Trivette - adt.pseudologic@gmail.com
+Copyright (C) 2014 by Andrew Trivette - adt dot pseudologic at gmail dot com

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.18.2 or,